RF Guru

 ||

-Upper-HF isolation suitable for EFHW, dipoles, OCF antennas, fan dipoles, and multiband operation.
-All values are conservative and measured under load.
+Broad HF isolation suitable for EFHW, dipoles, OCF antennas, fan dipoles, and multiband wire operation from 40 through 15 meters.
+All values are conservative and intended to reflect practical operating conditions.

 | Band | Choking Impedance (Ω) | Impedance-Equivalent dB (from |Zc|) |